strat0sphere/ThriftTutorial/thriftDocumentation/source/installation.rst

-Thrift Installation
+Thrift installation
 =======================================

 Detailed information on how to install Thrift can be found here: http://thrift.apache.org/docs/install/

 On Ubuntu Linux for example you just need to first install the dependencies and then you are ready to install Thrift.

 	#.
 Install the languages with witch you plan to use thrift.
 To use with Java for example, install a Java JDK you prefer.
-In this demo we are using Oracle JDK 7 for Ubuntu, but you shouldn't have problem using the one you like.
+In this demo I am using Oracle JDK 7 for Ubuntu, but you shouldn't have problem using the one you like.
 		* To use with Java you will also need to install Apache Ant ::

 			sudo apt-get install ant